-- Transcripts from All Postsecondary Institutions Previously Attended - Must Indicate Eligibility to Return to Most Recent Institution Attended - Must Have an Overall GPA of 2.25 (Applicant with lower than a 2.25 GPA may seek conditional admission.) - In-House Placement Test (If transcripts do not show "C" or better in English 101 or Math 101 and higher, students will take an in-house placement test.)

-Transfer of 30 hours or More (A student who transfers thirty or more semester hours from an accredited institution does not have to meet specific course requirements in both the general education and optional core curriculum but may substitute different courses from the same discipline or area of study.)
+- Transcripts from all postsecondary institutions previously attended - Must indicate eligibility to return to most recent institution attended - Must have an overall GPA of 2.25 (Applicant with lower than a 2.25 GPA may seek conditional admission.) - ACT/SAT/Accuplacer test (If transcripts do not show "C" or better in English 101 or Math 101 and higher.) - A student who has earned at least 30 hours of transferrable college coursework is not required to submit official copies of their high school transcripts.
+(A student who transfers thirty or more semester hours from an accredited institution does not have to meet specific course requirements in both the general education and optional core curriculum but may substitute different courses from the same discipline or area of study.)